aledelorbe/Veterinaria-3-Backend/README.md

   - **Jakarta Validation**: For input data validation.
   - **Exception Handling**.
   - **Aspect-Oriented Programming (AOP)**.
-- **Maven**: For dependency management and project building.
+- **Maven**: For dependency management and project build.
-- **MySQL**: Relational database management system used to store information about clients, pets, and addresses.
+- **MySQL**: Relational database management system to store information about clients, pets, and addresses.
-- **Postman**: Used to simulate a client making requests to the server and to test the endpoints.
+- **Postman**: Used to simulate client requests and test endpoints.
-- **JUnit**: Unit testing framework used to verify the correct functioning of methods.
+- **JUnit**: Unit testing framework used to verify the correct functionality of the methods.
 - **Mockito**: Mocking framework used to simulate dependencies and facilitate isolated unit testing.

 ## Features